Although I no longer teach in Ayr, the Ayr roundabout descriptions will remain on my website for a period of time.

 Approach the roundabout in the left-hand lane and when you travel onto the roundabout keep your car more to the left of the wide left-hand lane following the route as indicated by the red car(1).
 Being in this position means that if the car behind you is travelling to Ayr, as indicated by the blue car(2), then they can position more to the right and pass you on their way to the Ayr exit.

-Callum Clark of Kilmarnock
+Callum Clark of Kilmarnock, Driving Lesson Testimonial

 Ever since I can remember I have always wanted to drive.
 When my seventeenth birthday came and I started my lessons with Glencor there was no one else I would have rather been with because right from day one, David made me feel comfortable and relaxed on the roads.
 Although he pushed me and put me through my paces he never made me do anything I didn't want to do.
 And anything that was necessary for my test, that I was struggling with, he would focus on helping me with and using different methods of teaching, he was always able to bring me up to standards.